Summary

 Hotel properties often rely on word-of-mouth advertising to attract guests, and travel bloggers often take advantage of that fact to convince managers to give them free stays in exchange for coverage.

-But you don’t need to be a travel blogger to do this, says Christina Cindrich, a two-time Emmy Award-winning travel TV producer and host.
+But you don’t need to be a travel blogger to do this, according to Christina Cindrich, a two-time Emmy Award-winning travel TV producer and host.

 “If somebody has any kind of following on social media, it’s not difficult to get free hotel stays,” she said.
 “I’ve done it before when I’m not even working; I’ve just gone to Bali and reached out to hotels, and we’ve done a collaboration for free hotel nights.”